kaixxx/noScribe/README_tmp.md

 ## Known Issues

 The output of this software needs always checked for quality, misunderstandings, and wrong speaker diarization.
-This software is based on [OpenAI's Whisper model](https://github.com/openai/whisper) and a first impression on how big the word error rate is can be seen [here](https://github.com/openai/whisper?tab=readme-ov-file#available-models-and-languages).
+This software is based on [OpenAI's Whisper model](https://github.com/openai/whisper) and a first impression on word error rates can be seen [here](https://github.com/openai/whisper?tab=readme-ov-file#available-models-and-languages).
 See also [this paper](https://doi.org/10.1145/3576915.3624380) for a comparison of different transcription services and their errors.

 - Like any other large language model, the whisper model can sometimes **hallucinate**.
-This is especially prevalent in silent audio passages.
-Probably due to the training of the model using subtitles created for movies and series, the subtitle creators signature which is shown in the beginning during a silence causes the AI to learn transcribers signature as proper transcription for silence.
-For example, phrases like "Untertitel von Stephanie Geiges" (English translation: "subtitles by Stephanie Geiges") might appear.
-It can also happen that background noise is treated as "text" (see [this study from the Cornell University](https://facctconference.org/static/papers24/facct24-111.pdf) for more info about the issue).
-In the current version, this should not be such a problem as silent audio sequences are filtered out.
+This is especially prevalent in silent audio passages or when background noise is treated as "text" (see [this study from the Cornell University](https://facctconference.org/static/papers24/facct24-111.pdf) for more info about the issue).
+We use voice activity detection (VAD) to filter out sections without speech as best as possible.

-  More severely, users reported also of other hallucinations in shorter interviews.
-Sometimes, there were only some small additions like an "okay" where something similar was never said.
-However, sometimes it can also happen that a whole paragraph that fits more or less the context is added but was never recorded in the audio file.
-In interviews, this can lead to heavy distortions of the content.
+  More severely, users also reported cases where words where hallucinated that would fit syntactically into the context, but where actually not present in the orginal audio.
+Such errors are especially hard to catch.

 - The whisper AI can sometimes get **stuck in a loop of repeating text,** especially on longer audio files.
 If this happens, try to transcribe shorter sections (using the "Start" and "Stop" fields in noScribe), and join them manually.